-- The maximum residential density in this neighborhood shall not acre, calculated on a gross acreage basis. - Building envelope.
+- The maximum residential density in this neighborhood shall acre, calculated on a gross acreage basis. - Building envelope: - Maximum height shall be limited to 2 stories, up to 30' including parking. - Mitigating techniques as described in Objective 8, Policy 8.2 of the - pe required to ensure compatibility with adjacent uses.

-1. Maximum height shall be limited to 2 stories, up to 30' including parking. - Mitigating techniques as described in Objective 8, Policy 8.2 of this Element be required to ensure compatibility with adjacent uses. - Buildings shall be clustered in previously cleared areas.
-Conservation and open space shall be at least 2.7 acres. - - The total amount of conservation and open space area will be determined upon submittal of an application for development and an evaluation of the value function of site specific environmental features. - Every effort shall be made to conserve existing environmental features, functioning wetland or upland habitat.
+3. Buildings shall be clustered in previously cleared areas.

+Conservation and open space shall be at least 2.7 acres. - - The total amount of conservation and open space area will be determined upon submittal of an application for development and an evaluation of the val function of site specific environmental features. - Every effort shall be made to conserve existing environmental for functioning wetland or upland habitat.